 The Keweenaw Peninsula is temperate, with four distinct seasons.
 Springtime brings wildflowers, migratory birds, and an abundance of waterfalls.
 With approximately 200 known drops in the area, the bluffs of the Keweenaw never disappoint.
 Summer follows as temperatures climb to the mid- to high-70s.
 It's the best time of year for hiking, mountain biking, and any activity out on the water.
 Autumn arrives in mid-September with some of the country's most stunning foliage.

-The city of Houghton averages 218 inches of snow every winter.
+The city of Houghton averages 200 or more inches of snow every winter.

 The Great Outdoors